 The Nantwich cheese press illustrated by Jackson was a complex device (Fig. 6).
 It had a screw mechanism to apply pressure, a platform on which to place the cheese vat and a movable board to cover it.
 Additional weights were at hand to add when necessary.
 This was equipment that would have required skilled carpentry and was not something that could have been designed and built by the average cheesemaker.
-The only joiner in our Nantwich inventories is William Smith, who died in 1676, and if he was not responsible for Jackson's press, he would surely have known who was.
-Nantwich was a town of about 2500 inhabitants, not large enough to support more than a handful of agricultural tool makers or carpenters, and yet there was clearly enough cheesemaking to encourage innovation and artisan manufacture.
-Learn this particular design of cheese press was a local one but it is plausible.
+The only joiner in our Nantwich inventories is William Smith, who died in 1676, and if he was not responsible for Jackson's press, he would surely have known who was.83 Nantwich was a town of about 2500 inhabitants, not large enough to support more than a handful of agricultural tool makers or carpenters, and yet there was clearly enough cheesemaking to encourage innovation and artisan manufacture.84 We cannot say for sure that this particular design of cheese press was a local one but it is plausible.